wojtczyk/patron/README.md

-*Disclaimer: this is a noob's project based on Scaffold-ETH.
+*Disclaimer: This is a noob's project based on Scaffold-ETH.
+At this point an idea.
 Aside of the great Scaffold-ETH jumpstart nothing else works, yet.*

 # patron